molecularmodelinglab/bigbind/README.md

         └── random.csv
 ```

 For each pocket in the benchmark, `rec.pdb` and `pocket.pdb` are the structures of the full receptor and just the pocket of the receptor, respectively.
-We have seperate csv files for the random and active set (each csv file follows the same format as the BigBind dataset above; since each file is pocket-specific, a lot of the columns are the same value).
+We have separate csv files for the random and active set (each csv file follows the same format as the BigBind dataset above; since each file is pocket-specific, a lot of the columns are the same value).
 For convenience, there are also smi files for both sets containing just the SMILES of each compound.

-**Warining!** The name "actives" can be misleading -- the csv and smi files contain molecules with *measured activities*, but these activities can be below out cutoff.
+**Warining!** The name "actives" can be misleading -- the csv and smi files contain molecules with *measured activities*, but these activities can be below our cutoff.
 In the BayesBind paper, we use a `pchembl` cutoff of 5 (though others can be chosen).
 This means all compounds with activities below the cutoff are discarded when computing EEFs.
 I'm aware this is pretty confusing nomenclature -- please let me know if you have better ideas.

 A reference implementation of the EEF metric is in `baselines/eef.py`.